LoganGrant1999/startup/README.md

 ## Key Features
 - Secure login over HTTPS
 - Ability to select team to vote for
-- Display of live and upcoming games to choose from
+- Display of upcoming NBA games and ability to predict the outcome of each
-- Recent Votes shared on prediction page with live updates when other users place predictions
+- Recent Votes shown on the prediction page with live updates when other users place predictions
 - Unique user profiles
 - User predictions persistently stored on their profile
 - Real time predictions displayed when they are made
-- Game Data Auytomatically fetched from [third party API](https://developer.sportradar.com/getting-started/docs/coverage-information)
+- NBA Game Data Auytomatically fetched from [third party API](https://developer.sportradar.com/getting-started/docs/coverage-information)

 ## Technologies Overview
 - **HTML**